PRO-2684/USTC-CAS/README.md

 # USTC-CAS
 Simple &amp; elegant Python lib that helps you with CAS system of USTC.
+(For study purpose only)